 Ebanie: That's the biggest thing.
-And they're really comfortable.
+And the undies are really comfortable.
 I'm actually wearing them at the moment.

 Vanessa: Yeah.
 So we've all got the undies on, so we'll have a chat about that, too.
 But yeah, so the Instagram page is amazing.
 And obviously, if you're watching this, you're obviously following it, or maybe you're not.
 So if you're not, jump onto Everyday Lingerie Co. and follow those guys, because it is just such an amazing brand.
 That was one of the things that I absolutely loved about being offered the opportunity to work with them, is as soon as I looked at their Instagram page, before I even wore their underwear, just to have that, to be able to go onto a page and feel inspired and comfortable, and just really embrace all the different shapes and sizes of women.
 I think it's just absolutely fantastic.

 Amanda: And not everybody's a Victoria's Secret model.

 Vanessa: No. No. They can be an Everyday Secret model.